 Another option is to sell the house.
 Many of the houses we buy are left vacant.
 Sometimes, families move before they are able to fix up the house and sell it.
 While they have good intentions, many people just want to move on after moving.
 Many people leave houses vacant after a family member dies and no one moves into the house, and this is a very common reason people sell their houses to Big State Home Buyers.

-If you have questions about what to do with your vacant house, give us a call at 713-909-4119.
+If you have questions about what to do with your vacant house, give us a call.
 We will answer your questions with no obligation!